Frequently Asked Questions:

 blank areas of the charts\gif files, so that the background image shows

 up behind the chart.
-I don't use any type of commercial Genealogy
+I don't use any type of commercial genealogy

 software to create my pages.
 I prefer my own visual approach over their